OlGe404/microk8s/README.md

 ```

 ## Install
-Run the following commands to start the installation:
+Start the microk8s installation with the following commands:
   * Start with <code>ansible-playbook install.yaml</code>
   * Refresh your shell with <code>su - $(whoami)</code>
   * Ensure the client works with <code>mkctl get pods --all-namespaces</code>

 **Note:** If passwordless sudo is disabled on your machine, force ansible to ask for the sudo password by appending <code>--ask-become-pass</code> to the <code>ansible-playbook install.yaml</code> command.

+### Dashboard
+The kubernetes-dashboard will be installed alongside microk8s using the official helm chart.
+We don't use the dashboard add-on on purpose to be able
+to access the dashboard without using a port-forward/proxy command.

-The kubernetes-dashboard UI will be available at <code>http://localhost:30001</code>.
+The dashboard will be available at <code>http://localhost:30001</code> after the installation has finished.
+You can retrieve a login token with
-You can retrieve a login token with <code>microk8s kubectl get secret kubernetes-dashboard-admin-token -n kubernetes-dashboard -o jsonpath={'.data.token'} | base64 -d | awk '{print $1}'</code>.
+<code>microk8s kubectl get secret kubernetes-dashboard-admin-token -n kubernetes-dashboard -o jsonpath={'.data.token'} | base64 -d | awk '{print $1}'</code>.

 ### Interact with microk8s
-After the installation, microk8s will be running but it won't be added to the autostart.
+After the installation, microk8s will be up and running but it won't be added to your systems autostart.

 To start microk8s, run `microk8s start && microk8s status --wait-ready`.
 It can take some time
 for all services to be ready/running and available via nodeports, ingresses etc. even after